pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/DestructuringViews.md

 }
 ```

 This is the most optimal way to model this domain.
-Without the ability to deriving a
+Without the ability to derive a
 `Binding<String>` from a `Binding<String?>` we would have had to hold onto extra state to represent
 whether or not we are in editing mode: